 Benefit Description You pay Covered medications and supplies (cont.)
-High and Standard Option Discount cards or Prescription Drug Savings cards to not apply to Deductible or Out-of-pocket maximums.
-All charges Preventive care medications High and Standard Option Preventive Care medications to promote better health as recommended by ACA.
+High and Standard Option Drugs that have not been approved by the FDA.
+All charges Injectable fertility drugs, including those provided in a physician's office. • Discount cards or Prescription Drug Savings cards to not apply to Deductible or Out-of-pocket maximums. • Herbal or alternative medicine and holistic supplements.
+Vaccinations, drugs and immunizations for the primary intent of medical research or Non-Medically Necessary purpose(s) such as, but not limited to, licensing, certification, employment, insurance or functional capacity examinations related to employment. • Immunizations for the purpose of foreign travel, flight and or passports. • Bioidentical hormone replacement therapy (BHRT), also known as bioidentical hormone therapy or natural hormone therapy including "all-natural" pills, creams, lotions and gels.
+Prescription Drugs/Medications that are identified by Drug Efficacy Study Implementation (DESI) as Less than Effective LTE drugs are Not Covered.
+Nutritional supplements as prescribed by the attending Practitioner/Provider or as sole source of nutrition are Not Covered.
+Infant formula is Not Covered.
+Preventive medications High and Standard Option Preventive medications to promote better health as recommended by Affordable Care Act (ACA).
 Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter are prescribed by a health care professional and filled at a network pharmacy.
-Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 0-1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg • Liquid iron supplements for children age 0-1 year Vitamin D supplements (prescription strength) (400 &amp; 1000 units) for members 65 or older • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Anti-cholesterol agents "statins" Tamoxifen and raloxifene when used for primary prevention of breast cancer documentation is required to support primary breast cancer prevention.
+Bowel preparations for members age 50 years or older.